CookieUzen/web-notes/_docs/cs/unit 1.md

 #### Types of Processing

-Analyzing types of processings can help with determining their system requirements.
+Analyzing types of processing can help with determining their system requirements.
-Below are some types of processings that an IT may perform.
+Below are some types of processing that an IT may perform.

 - __Online Processing:__ interactive processing performed by a single processor
 - __Real Time Processing:__ Data processed and generated in real time, effect program as data change